ChameleonCloud/docs/source/technical/gui.rst

 Networks
 ________

-The Networks page provides a tabular view of Virtual Networks.
-You may use this page to work with Virtual Networks and associated Subnets.
+The Networks page lists all the Virtual Networks of the selected project.
+You may use this section to create, delete and modify Virtual Networks.
+Clicking on the dropdown list (if shown) in *Action* column to see what you are eligible to do to your virtual networks.

 .. figure:: gui/networks.png
    :alt: The Networks page